FergusonSean/express-director/README.md

 ###### processHandlerAndResponder

-This Processor handles the handler and renderer key on controllers.
+This Processor handles the versionBy, versions, handler and renderer key on controllers.
 See below for detailed documentation.

 ###### processSwagger